YaroslavYakubenko/ft_transcendence/README.md

 - **Code review / security auditing:** reviewing the codebase against the evaluation rubric and the subject PDF, and identifying specific issues such as: the WebSocket token being passed as a URL query parameter, missing `@permission_classes` on several chess API endpoints, a race condition risk in bot move handling, and a bug where the bot-difficulty setting was read from the request but never persisted to the database.
 - **Debugging guidance:** step-by-step help diagnosing why bot difficulty wasn't affecting gameplay (tracing it to a migration that added, then removed, the `Game.difficulty` field without updating the code that depended on it), and why a console error appeared on logout (a race between token invalidation and an in-flight request).
-- **Implementation guidance:** suggesting specific code changes (e.g., the migration and view changes to fix bot difficulty, where to place a "thinking delay" for the AI opponent so it doesn't leak information via database state, and how to expose the app to another device on the same network).
+- **Implementation guidance:** suggesting specific code changes (e.g., the migration and view changes to fix bot difficulty and how to expose the app to another device on the same network).
 - **Documentation:** drafting/restructuring this `README.md` against the evaluation rubric, and writing a separate `devops.md` explaining the Docker/monitoring setup in plain language.
 - **Module/rubric cross-checking:** comparing the team's claimed module list against the subject's actual module definitions, which surfaced two modules that don't hold up as claimed (see the note under [Modules](#modules)).